avian-digital-forensics/avian-scripts/inapp-scripts/automation-scripts/script_descriptions.md

 * :main_directory - the path to the Avian scripts main directory.
 * :num_descendants_metadata_key - the name of the custom metadata given to items by the NumberOfDescendants script.
 * :report_path - where to place the finished report.
+* *:nsrl* - whether to search for NSRL items.
+This may take a long time.
 * *:scoping_query* - only runs for items matching this query.